dabeaz/curio/docs/reference.rst

    function serves as an asynchronous context manager that applies a timeout to a block of statements.

+   :func:`timeout_after` may be composed with other :func:`timeout_after` operations (i.e., nested timeouts).
+If an outer timeout expires first, then :py:exc:`curio.TimeoutCancelledError` is raised instead of :py:exc:`curio.TaskTimeout`.
+If an inner timeout expires and fails to properly catch :py:exc:`curio.TaskTimeout`, a :py:exc:`curio.UncaughtTimeoutError` is raised in the outer timeout.

 .. asyncfunction:: ignore_after(seconds, coro=None, *, timeout_result=None)

    Execute the specified coroutine and return its result.
 Issue a